-Students may enroll in only one distance learning course at a time unless given special permission by their advisor and the registrar.
+Traditional and Adult Education students may enroll in only one distance learning course per semester unless given special permission by their advisor and the registrar.

 Distance learning courses from other post-secondary institutions for transfer of credit will undergo the same evaluation as any course requested for transfer.